farishaddad/Knowledge-Mining-using-Cognitive-Search/02-Solution-Architecture.md

 ![](./media/postman.PNG)

-> Note: Important details about these tools (Fiddler and Postman):
+> Important details about these tools (Fiddler and Postman):
 > + You can save your commands, which is useful for reuse, not only within this workshop, but also in your future projects.
 > + You need to create a free account.
 A confirmation message is emailed to you.
 > + You can export all your commands into json format.
 This file can then be saved into the storage account of the lab, into a cloud storage like OneDrive, or anywhere you like.
 This process helps you save, share, and reuse your work.